SteelCompendium/data-md-dse/Bestiary/Bugbear Sneak.md

 reason: 0
 presence: 0
 traits:
-- name: LEVEL 2 AMBUSHER
-  effect: '*Bugbear, Goblin, Humanoid*'
 - name: Catcher (Free Triggered Action)
-  effect: 'Keywords: — Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
+  effect: 'Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
-    The target is force moved into a square adjacent to the sneak. - Effect: The target is [[Grabbed|grabbed]] by the sneak.'
+    The target is force moved into a square adjacent to the sneak.
+Effect: The target is [[Grabbed|grabbed]] by the sneak.'
 abilities:
 - name: Suckerpunch